ramos07/Website-Scraper-Python-Script/README.md

-# Website Scraper Python Script
+# Website Scraper Python Script :computer: :snake:

 ## A Python script that scrapes specific content off a web page, saves the content into a database, and creates a JSON file from that data.